Law Redwood Banner

 Now it’s about looking at the way in which technology can be used to best harness the capabilities of the other technologies that make up this increasingly complex and diverse stack.
 Automation is a natural candidate for easing that workload.

-Crucially though, these technologies allows us to get the most out of our existing technology stacks, increasing the capabilities of businesses, but without increasing complexity.
+Crucially, though, these technologies allows us to get the most out of our existing technology stacks, increasing the capabilities of businesses without increasing complexity.

 About The Author